AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the Clydesdale give the pony a glass of water?
+What's the difference between a guitar and a fish?

-Because he was a little horse
+You can tune a guitar but you can't "tuna"fish!
 <!-- JOKE-END -->